RunestoneInteractive/RunestoneServer/README.rst

 With Docker
 ***********

-The easiest way to deploy Runestone Server is to use `Docker <https://runestoneserver.readthedocs.io/en/latest/docker/README.html>`_.
+The easiest way to deploy Runestone Server is to use `Docker <https://www.docker.com/>`_.
 Docker automates installing many of the components needed to provide a functioning server.
-Please see complete instructions on the `Docker Deployment ReadTheDocs page <https://runestoneserver.readthedocs.io/en/stable/docker/README.html>`_.
+Please see complete instructions on the `Docker Deployment ReadTheDocs page <https://runestoneserver.readthedocs.io/en/latest/docker/README.html>`_.

-This `video <https://youtu.be/y3oeBmRQVf0>`_ is a little out of date, but demonstrates the process of getting a Docker container up and running on a fresh clean Ubuntu image.

 Manual Installation